The last time I made these pancakes, I used up my homemade ricotta cheese. Check out my easy recipe for cheesemaking at home!

-These lemon ricotta pancakes are some of the pancakes you’ll ever eat.
+These lemon ricotta pancakes are some of the best pancakes you’ll ever eat.
 They are melt-in-your-mouth tender from the ricotta cheese with the perfect amount of lemony kick from fresh lemons.
 These pancakes are a bright addition to any breakfast table.
 They pair well with many toppings as well, such as the standard maple syrup, fresh berries, lemon curd, jam or powdered sugar and butter.

 How to Make Ricotta Hotcakes

-If you want these pancakes more lemony, then by all means, add more lemon juice or zest to your pancakes.
+If you want these pancakes more lemony, then by all means, add more lemon juice or zest to your ricotta hotcakes.
 Like your pancakes sweeter?
 Feel free to add more sugar.
 Taste a bit of the batter and see if you like the taste.
 Adjust the taste of the batter by adding more cheese, lemon or sugar.

 Making pancakes is quite simple and luckily does not require much skill.

 Add a bit of butter to a pan and heat.
 Add about a third of a cup of pancake batter to your pan and let it cook until you see air bubbles coming to the surface of the pancake and popping.
 This will occur after about 3 minutes on medium-high heat.
 This is how you know the pancake is ready to flip.

 After flipping your pancake, let it cook for about another minute.
 Then transfer to a plate.
 Either make a nice stack of pancakes as you are cooking the or arrange on a large plate for serving.